 The Georgian capital of Tbilisi impressed me so much that it has earned a particularly detailed article.
-As I know that you are short of time, I have divided it into 52 chapters, allowing you to stop and resume reading at any time (or to find back into the article after your boss interrupted your reading pleasure at the office).
+I know you are short of time, so I have divided it into 52 chapters, allowing you to stop and resume reading at any time (or to find back into the article after your boss interrupted your reading pleasure at the office).
 It also allows you to skip the chapters which may be of less interest to you.

-My first stop in Georgia was actually in Kutaisi, if only because that’s where the cheapest flight went to.
+My first stop in Georgia was actually in Kutaisi, if only because that’s where the cheapest flights go to.
 There, I had stayed just a few houses from the Georgian Society for Artists, Writers and Scientists.
 In Tbilisi, I live on the other side of the street from the House of the Writers’ Association.
 This might be coincidence.
 It might also be a reflection of the country’s intellectuality.

 The Littera restaurant in the palace of the writers’ union has been praised as an example of the “new Georgian cuisine”, but with my meager blogging income, I cannot afford to dine there.
 I am going for khachapuri instead.